arianacerreta/IDGW-bioinformatics-pipeline/README.md

 TO DO: add estimate time to run after next time you run it

-*This is currently the final step on the server.
+*This should happen really fast (<2 min).
+This is currently the final step on the server.
 You can use the final_filtered_unzipped.vcf for R and other programs.*